LolaPwa/cbfmain-project/README.md

 The website should then be accessible at http://localhost:5173

 ## To deploy
-1. Register on to use render
+1. Register to use render
-2. Build and deploy from github repository
+2. select build and deploy from github repository
-3. select and connect your repositiory
+3. Connect your repositiory
-4. Branch is main
+4. Enter Branch as main
 5. Runtime is node
 6. Build using npm run dev
-7. start using npm start
+7. Enter start as  npm start
-8. The add environmental variables for Mongodn, Vite and Firebase.
+8. Then add environmental variables for Mongodb, Vite and Firebase.

 # Live demo